-1. The present Programme of Work is prepared pursuant to recommendation of the annex to the annual report of the Peacebuilding Commission, which asks the Commission to adopt an annual workplan based on the forward-looking agenda contained in the Commission's annual report and reflecting the Commission's country-specific, regional and thematic priorities.
-It aims to ensure effective implementation of the Commission's mandate as articulated in A/RES/60/180 and S/RES/1645 (2005); A/RES/70/262 and S/RES/2282(2016); as well as A/RES/75/201 and S/RES/2558 (2020).
-It also follows the first ambassadorial level formal meeting of the 17th session of the Commission held on 2 February 2023, where the representatives of the Commission and countries and regions who engage with the Commission, presented their priorities for 2023.

-2. In 2023, the Commission will build on good practices and lessons learned in carrying forward its activities.
-Its work will be guided by primarily by the mandate as reflected in the twin resolutions and taking into account feedback and requests from the countries who seek the Commission's support.
-It will also consider relevant recommendations contained in the Secretary-General's report on Our Common Agenda as they pertain to the requests received from countries and regions who engage with the Commission.

-3. Recognizing that peacebuilding is an inherently political process aimed at preventing the outbreak, escalation, recurrence or continuation of conflict, and further recognizing that peacebuilding encompasses a wide range of political, development, and human rights programmes and mechanisms, the Commission will adopt a demand-driven approach, which in accordance with its mandate and based upon national ownership, requires continuing consultations with the countries who consider sharing their peacebuilding experiences.

-4. The Commission will also continue to explore opportunities to continue strengthening its visibility and showcasing its work as appropriate in accordance with its mandate including in the context of discussions to inform the Secretary-General's initiative to develop a New Agenda for Peace.

-5. To further reinforce its work, the Commission will hold working methods meetings as outlined in the Annex of its annual report, to consider action areas whose implementation can contribute to the efficiency and effectiveness of the Commission.
+- 1. The present Programme of Work is prepared pursuant to recommendation of the annex to the annual report of the Peacebuilding Commission, which asks the Commission to adopt an annual workplan based on the forward-looking agenda contained in the Commission's annual report and reflecting the Commission's country-specific, regional and thematic priorities.
+It aims to ensure effective implementation of the Commission's mandate as S/RES/1645 A/RES/70/262 articulated in A/RES/60/180 and (2005);and S/RES/2282(2016); as well as A/RES/75/201 and S/RES/2558 (2020).
+It also follows the first ambassadorial level formal meeting of the 18th session of the Commission held on 2 February 2024, where the representatives of the Commission and countries and regions considered by the Commission, presented their priorities for 2024. - 2.
+In 2024, the Commission will build on good practices and lessons learned in carrying forward its activities.
+Its work will be guided primarily by the mandate as reflected in the twin resolutions and taking into account feedback and requests from the countries and regions who seek the Commission's support.
+It will also consider outcomes of the discussions of the members of the Commission of the relevant recommendations contained in the Secretary-General's report on Our Common Agenda, and the Secretary-General's Policy Brief on "A New Agenda for Peace" as they pertain to the requests received from countries and regions considered by the Commission. - 3.
+Recognizing that peacebuilding is an inherently political process aimed at preventing the outbreak, escalation, recurrence or continuation of conflict, and further recognizing that peacebuilding encompasses a wide range of political, development, and human rights programmes and mechanisms, the Commission will adopt a demand-driven approach, which in accordance with its mandate and based upon national ownership, requires continuing consultations with the countries and regions who consider sharing their peacebuilding experiences. - 4.
+The Commission will also continue to explore opportunities to strengthening its visibility and showcasing its work as appropriate in accordance with its mandate including in the context of discussions related to the Secretary-General's Policy Brief on "A New Agenda for Peace", the Summit of the Future and the Review of the Peacebuilding Architecture in 2025. - 5.
+To further reinforce its work, the Commission will hold working methods meetings, as outlined in the Annex of its annual report, to consider action areas whose implementation can contribute to the efficiency and effectiveness of the Commission.